dyatsouk/lib/README.md

 * Roles consist of seven civilians (one of which is the **sheriff**) and three mafia members (one of which is the **don**).
 * The game alternates between **day** and **night** phases.
   * During the day each alive player may nominate at most one opponent for elimination and may claim to be the sheriff revealing a check result.
   * After speeches all alive players vote on the nominated candidates.
+If at least one candidate exists every player must cast a vote.
 The player with the most votes is eliminated; ties result in no elimination.
   * At night special roles act:
     * The sheriff secretly checks a player and learns if they are mafia.
+If the sheriff is killed during the night they still perform this final check before dying at dawn.
     * The don searches for the sheriff.
     * The mafia collectively choose one player to kill.
 * The game ends when either all mafia members are eliminated (civilians win) or the number of mafia equals or exceeds the number of civilians (mafia win).